 - 1. Add a new section to a datasheet, and select the custom layout. - 2.
-Add fields that you want to group to your new section. - 3.
-Select ;; select the items in your datasheet that you want to group, and then select .
-The items are grouped together with a single shared heading.
+Add fields that you want to group to your new section.

 Note: You can edit the heading for the group by selecting the heading and entering your preferred heading name.